vandomed/r2k/README.md

 ![Figure](vignettes/table_r2k.PNG)

-From here, you can “snip” the table and save it as a figure (as I did for this README) or copy directly from the Viewer and paste outside of R.
+From there, you can “snip” the table and save it as a figure (as I did for this README) or copy directly from the Viewer and paste outside of
+R. In my experience, output from the Viewer pastes pretty nicely into Microsoft Word, Excel, and PowerPoint.

-Alternatively, you can call `table_r2k` within an R Markdown document, and the resulting table should print very nicely without any extra steps.
+Alternatively, if you call `table_r2k` within an R Markdown document, the resulting table will appear correctly in the output file without any extra steps.

 ## References